In this article, we’ll have a look at how you can not just use microlearning.

 You will even learn a system that enables you to create your own microlearning lessons.

-All of this will be based on your own studies, and your own needs.
+All of this will be based on your own studies and your own needs.

-Personal Benefits for Implementing Microlearning
+Personal Benefits of Implementing Microlearning

 Most websites talking about implementing microlearning are focused on large companies implementing the principles into their own courses.